YunmeiL/yunmeil.github.io/About.md

 <!-- <h1 align="center">ABOUT</h1> -->
  <p style="text-align:justify; text-justify:inter-ideograph;">
 <font size=3>

-I am originally from Yantai, China.
-With distinct seasons and plenty of rainfall, my hometown is famous all over the country for its rich fruits such as apples and cherries. <br/><br/>
+Hi there!
+My name is Yunmei and I'm originally from Yantai, China, a place known for its delicious apples and cherries. <br/><br/>

-In 2012, I left my beautiful hometown to study industrial engineering at Shandong University; then I completed my bachelor's degree in 2016 and was admitted to Nanjing University as a graduate student with outstanding performance.
-I completed my master's degree through Nanjing University in 2019.
-During that degree, I developed an interest in research on the relationship between humans and systems.
-I subsequently applied to University of Florida and began studies in the fall of 2019.
-I have been involved in several research projects on transportation systems and assistive technologies, and has been working on a minor in statistics. <br/><br/>
+After completing my bachelor's degree in industrial engineering at Shandong University, I pursued my master's degree in the same field at Nanjing University.
+During my studies, I became interested in research on the relationship between humans and systems, which led me to pursue my current studies at the University of Florida.
+I've been involved in several research projects on human-automation interaction, surface transportation and assistive technologies, and I'm also working on a minor in statistics.<br/><br/>

-<p>Outside of research, I love doing yoga and cooking.
-My friends say I'm gifted with Chinese food, but I currently see it as flattery.&#128516;</p>
+<p>When I'm not busy with research, I enjoy practicing yoga and cooking.
+My friends say I'm a pro at making Chinese food, but I'm still learning and getting better every day.
+In my spare time, I also love to try new recipes and experiment with different flavors.
+Thanks for getting to know me! &#128516;</p>

 <br/><br/>